LMU-Capstone/microp/README.md

 # microp
-The Marine Infrared Communication Relays using Optical Propagation Project
+The Marine Infrared Communication Repeaters with Optical Propagation Project

+Folder structure:
+docs: Relevant documentation for the project from research
+sw: software for the project
+hw: hardware designs for the project